Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Deflection angle of photon in a plasma medium

-By taking some limits in the equations \eqref{defang1-1} and \eqref{defang2}, we obtain second-order deflection angles in some four-dimensional spacetimes.
-First, when $\rho_0 = 0$, equivalently $r_\infty = 2 Q$, the equations \eqref{defang1-1} and \eqref{defang2} with the replacement $\omega_e ^2/ \omega_\infty ^2 \to 1 - v ^2$ coincide with the deflection angles of neutral massive particles with the velocities $v$ measured by an observer at infinity in the four-dimensional Reissner-Nordstr\"{o}m spacetime \cite{Pang:2018jpm}.
-Secondly, when $r_\infty = 2 Q ,~ \omega_e = 0$ or $\omega_e / \omega_\infty \ll 1$, the equations \eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in the four-dimensional Reissner-Nordstr\"{o}m spacetime \cite{Briet:2008mz}.
-Thirdly, when $r_\infty = 2 Q$, then taking the limit $Q \to 0$, the equations \eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in a homogeneous plasma medium in the four-dimensional Schwarzschild spacetime \cite{Crisnejo:2018uyn}.
-Lastly, when $r_\infty = 2 Q ,~ \omega_e = 0$ or $\omega_e / \omega_\infty \ll 1$, then taking the limit $Q \to 0$, the equations \eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in the four-dimensional Schwarzschild spacetime \cite{Epstein:1980dw, Fischbach:1980su}.
+By taking some limits in Eqs.~\eqref{defang1-1} and \eqref{defang2}, we obtain second-order deflection angles in some four-dimensional spacetimes.
+First, when $\rho_0 = 0$, equivalently $r_\infty = 2 Q$, Eqs.~\eqref{defang1-1} and \eqref{defang2} with the replacement $\omega_e ^2/ \omega_\infty ^2 \to 1 - v ^2$ coincide with the deflection angles of neutral massive particles with the velocities $v$ measured by an observer at infinity in the four-dimensional Reissner-Nordstr\"{o}m spacetime \cite{Pang:2018jpm}.
+Second, when $r_\infty = 2 Q ,~ \omega_e = 0$ or $\omega_e / \omega_\infty \ll 1$, Eqs.~\eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in the four-dimensional Reissner-Nordstr\"{o}m spacetime \cite{Briet:2008mz}.
+Third, when $r_\infty = 2 Q$, then taking the limit $Q \to 0$, Eqs.~\eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in a homogeneous plasma medium in the four-dimensional Schwarzschild spacetime \cite{Crisnejo:2018uyn}.
+Lastly, when $r_\infty = 2 Q ,~ \omega_e = 0$ or $\omega_e / \omega_\infty \ll 1$, then taking the limit $Q \to 0$, Eqs.~\eqref{defang1-1} and \eqref{defang2} represent the deflection angles of photons in the four-dimensional Schwarzschild spacetime \cite{Epstein:1980dw, Fischbach:1980su}.

+We consider the angular positions of the images determined by the Einstein rings as one of the observational effects in a gravitational lensing \cite{BisnovatyiKogan:2010ar}.
+Using the deflection angle \eqref{defang1-1} and the lens equation in the case of a perfect alignment of the source, the lens and the observer, we obtain the Einstein ring $\theta_\text{KK}$ in the squashed Kaluza-Klein spacetime in the presence of the plasma as